 The tax allowances that apply before application of these rates are as follows:

 - Furnished letting – 50%

 As you can see, with the classification of ‘meublé de tourisme classée’ you would pay greatly reduced social charges and have a higher tax allowance.
 Example: €25,000 annual rental income * 29% (1-71% tax allowance) * 6% = €435 of social security contributions.

 If you are considering changing to this status, the best advice would be to talk to your accountant.
 As you complete your 2016 tax declaration, perhaps speak to your accountant about the impact of this law for you.

 Alternatively, you could register your activity directly with the Régime Social des Indépendants (RSI) using the regime réel.
 If you take this route, you will pay approximately 45% of your net rental income on social security contributions.

 As this figure is considerably higher than the % charges for Micro-entrepreneurs, at first glance, you may dismiss this option.
 But you should take the time to do some calculations, as if your costs are greater than the fixed tax allowance, it may be worth considering.
 Again, at this level, you probably have an accountant who can perform these calculations for you and help you decide the best route.

-For further advice about Micro-Entrepreneur status contact Sara at Renestance, our specialist in all aspects of M.E. registration.
+For further advice about Micro-Entrepreneur status contact us at Renestance, to get in touch with our specialist in all aspects of M.E. registration.